slingman/blog/_posts/2021-01-03-sunday-before-the-first-work-week-of-2021.md

 The highlight of today was really just my daughter decided that she's gonna make her own jasmine milk tea.

-Its somewhat of a recipe that requires patience, she had decided to do a cold brew over night with some loose leaf tea - **Jasmine Pearl Downey from Peet's** - <a href="https://www.peets.com/mighty-leaf-tea/all-tea/ml-jasmine-downy-pearls" target=_new">buy it here</a>.
+Its somewhat of a recipe that requires patience, she had decided to do a cold brew over night with some loose leaf tea - **Jasmine Pearl Downey from Peet's** - <a href="https://www.peets.com/mighty-leaf-tea/all-tea/ml-jasmine-downy-pearls" target=_new>buy it here</a>.
 She had seen me making this before and also had tried and liked it, since then she had figured out the right amount of milk to add to the tea along with the right amount of sugar.

 <p class="post-img-wrap">
   <img src="https://live.staticflickr.com/65535/50798912712_e03c407119_b.jpg">